ivtoskov/LogAnalyticsService/README.md

 running Kafka.
 The `SparkLogsAggregator` is a Spark Streaming application that consumes from the same topic and prints every 30 seconds the 10 most visited sections in the last minute.

+## Design decisions

+* Build - Maven, since it is mature and de-facto standard for Java projects.
+* HTTP REST service - Spring Boot, since it is very mature and quite easy to setup.
+I opted for a thin and stateless service that will be easy to maintain and could scale horizontally.
+* Event streaming - Kafka, since it offers a high-throughput, low-latency, fault-tolerant solution for handling real-time data feeds.
+* Stream processing - Spark Streaming, since it enables scalable, high-throughput, fault-tolerant stream processing of live data streams.
+DStreams were chosen over Structured Streaming mostly due to familiarity.

 ## Build

 `mvn package`